-Well, Catholic churches can be awfully formulaic, too.
-Perhaps the odd thing is that a Moroccan-style mosque should be built here at all, since the historical relationship between Senegalese and Moroccans seems not to have been entirely cordial.
+Well, Catholic churches can be formulaic, too.
+Perhaps the odd thing is that a Moroccan-style mosque should be built here at all, since the historical relationship between Senegal and Morocco has not been entirely cordial.
 A Woloff proverb apparently runs, "If you meet a Moor and a viper at the same time, kill the Moor first."
 Quoted in Emil Lengyel, Dakar: Outpost of Two Hemispheres, 1940, p.
 157.

 Head east from Medina and before you fall into the water you'll come to a large industrial district including the Grands Moulins de Dakar.
-It processed its first shipment of wheat in 1952, since when bread has become part of the Senegalese diet.
-The mill exports flour to Mali and parts beyond.
+It processed its first shipment of wheat in 1952.
+Since then, bread has become part of the Senegalese diet.
+The mill exports flour to Mali and beyond.
 The owner, the Mimran Group, also works with sugar and has investments in Ivory Coast.

 We didn't come out here to see factories, however.
 We're here for the Bel Air cemetery, just on the far side of the industrial district.
 The cemetery is older than Dakar and began with burials from Gorée, where space was too limited for a graveyard.